Jeryllchan88/DSIFCapstone/README.md

 ### Business Case

-Without a model (baseline), we randomly select 10,000 loans (assuming we want to invest in 10,000 loans in the portfolio) from the test dataset for investment.
+Without a model (baseline), we randomly selected 10,000 loans (assuming we want to invest in 10,000 loans in the portfolio) from the test dataset for investment.
 This selection process was iterated over 1000 times to obtain the annual return distribution, standard deviation and sharpe ratio.

 We repeated the above process with the model selected and compare the results as below: